-India has been declared the Diabetes capital of the world.
+India is the diabetes capital of the world.
 For a middle-aged Indian population, it’s like the taxation system in India – they don’t understand it but unfortunately have no way to get rid of it.

 According to a recent study published in The Lancet journal, it was found that India has secured a position among the top three countries with the highest number of people suffering from Diabetes, apart from China & the USA.
 There has been an astonishing spike in the number of cases from 11.9 million cases in 1980 to a whopping 64.5 million in 2014, with the prevalence rate nearly doubled in the last 35 years1.
 By the year 2030, the figure is expected to cross 100 million according to a 2012 report by the International Diabetes Federation.

 Under normal body circumstances, blood glucose levels are tightly controlled by insulin, a hormone produced by the beta cells of the pancreas.
 Whenever there is an elevation of blood sugar, for example after a meal, the pancreas releases insulin which helps in depositing circulating glucose into the liver and muscles, thus normalizing blood glucose level.
 Related: Bitter Gourd – Natural extract for blood glucose reduction